kacper-korzen/tic-tac-toe/README.md

 - The Odin Project for providing the curriculum and resources
 - The Flaticon for providing the icons
-- BGJar for providing background
+- The Patterninja for providing background pattern

 ## Authors